SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 cds run
 ```

-> Open the sustainable-smart-factory-app UI, please open the url "http://localhost:4004/fiori-apps.html#Shell-home" with `Mozilla Firefox` or `Google Chrome`
+> Open the sustainable-smart-factory-app UI, Navitate to "http://localhost:4004/fiori-apps.html#Shell-home" with `Mozilla Firefox` or `Google Chrome`

 ## Known Issues

 ## How to obtain support
-[Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.
+[Create an issue](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/issues) in this repository if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).